 You could also head just north of the town to Viña del Mar, a seaside village with stunning coastal views and even better fresh seafood.
 Alternatively, you can head southeast of Valparaiso to visit wineries in the budding Casablanca Valley, which has fabulous restaurants and wine tastings.
 Valparaiso is a very laid-back town, so just relaxing outside an ocean-view cafe is a great way to spend a morning, too.

-Punta Arenas is often considered the gateway to Antarctica, but you’d be forgiven for getting to the gateway town and deciding you never want to leave.
+Punta Arenas is often considered the gateway for those who want to visit Antarctica, but you’d be forgiven for getting to the gateway town and deciding you never want to leave.
 The small city is built onto the hill next to the ocean, and it’s breezy, laid back, and extremely walkable.
 It’s also filled with some of the best places to visit in Chile if you love wildlife.

 A very popular activity here is heading to Magdalena Island, home to one of the largest colonies of Magellanic penguins in Chile.
 You can explore the island or sit and watch the thousands of adorable penguins go about their days.
 As you might expect, you’ll need a boat to get to the island, so it’s only visited with an organized and eco-focused tour operator.
 The trip out there can be choppy and breezy, so be sure to pack an extra layer or water-resistant jacket.